Century Aluminum Company (CENX) is ready for next Episode as it posted an annual sales of 2,213 M

 Century Aluminum Company (NASDAQ: CENX) Trading Performance Indicators

-You can see what Century Aluminum Company (CENX) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.22.
+Here are Century Aluminum Company’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.23.

 Technical Analysis of Century Aluminum Company (CENX)

-Century Aluminum Company (NASDAQ: CENX) saw its 5-day average volume 3.25 million, a positive change from its year-to-date volume of 2.16 million.
-As of the previous 9 days, the stock’s Stochastic %D was 58.78%.
-Additionally, its Average True Range was 0.61.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 3.43 million.
+That was better than the volume of 2.16 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 59.86%.
+Additionally, its Average True Range was 0.64.

-At the time of writing, stock’s 50-day Moving Average is $7.52, while its 200-day Moving Average is $14.31.
-Nevertheless, the first resistance level for the watch stands at $6.79 in the near term.
-At $7.08, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $7.59.
-If the price goes on to break the first support level at $6.00, it is likely to go to the next support level at $5.49.
-Assuming the price breaks the second support level, the third support level stands at $5.20.
+At the time of writing, stock’s 50-day Moving Average is $7.45, while its 200-day Moving Average is $14.20.
+However, in the short run, Century Aluminum Company’s stock first resistance to watch stands at $6.54.
+Second resistance stands at $6.75.
+The third major resistance level sits at $7.04.
+If the price goes on to break the first support level at $6.03, it is likely to go to the next support level at $5.74.
+Assuming the price breaks the second support level, the third support level stands at $5.53.

 Century Aluminum Company (NASDAQ: CENX) Key Stats